Skip to content

 }

-Inside the sandbox entry, access collections via ctx.storage.
-The shape mirrors what was declared on the descriptor:
+In src/plugin.ts, access collections via ctx.storage.
+The shape mirrors what was declared in the manifest:

 hooks: {